waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Boulder/Item Interaction:** Pushing a boulder onto an item collects the item and moves the boulder into that space.

 ## B. Current Puzzle Status (Victory Road)
-- **Governing Directive (2F):** A system directive indicates the solution involves pushing a boulder to the switch at (10, 17).
-- **Governing Directive (3F):** A system directive indicates the solution involves a multi-floor boulder puzzle, with the target switch being at (4, 6).
-- **Hypothesis:** A boulder from 3F must be pushed down a hole to solve a puzzle on 2F, which will likely unlock a path back to the main puzzle area of 3F.
+- **Governing Directive (3F & 2F):** A critical system directive confirms a multi-floor puzzle.
+The solution involves pushing a boulder from 3F down a hole to solve the puzzle on 2F (switch at (10, 17)), which in turn will likely open the barrier at (8, 11) on 3F, allowing access to the final puzzle switch at (4, 6).

 ## C. Current Test Plan
-- **Hypothesis:** The unvisited warp at (27, 9) on Victory Road 3F leads to a part of Victory Road 2F that allows access to the boulder at (6, 6).
+- **Hypothesis:** Pushing the boulder at (23, 16) on 3F into the hole at (24, 16) is the first step of the multi-floor solution.
-- **Test:** Navigate to and use the warp at (27, 9).
+- **Test:**
+    1. Navigate to (22, 16) on 3F.
+    2. Push the boulder at (23, 16) right into the hole.
+    3. Go down to 2F via the ladder at (24, 8).
+    4. Confirm the boulder has appeared on 2F.
+    5. Proceed with the 2F puzzle directive.
-- **Expected Outcome:** Arrive on Victory Road 2F in a new, previously inaccessible area connected to the main puzzle.
+- **Expected Outcome:** The boulder falls to 2F, enabling the next stage of the puzzle.

 # IV.
 Battle Intelligence
 ## A. Type Effectiveness Chart (OBSERVATION-ONLY)